skyjur/mobx-state-explorer/README.md

-# Interactive mobx state exploration
+# Experiment: interactive mobx state exploration

 Explore, modify and call action functions on any mobx data models.
 Maybe useful for:
 - Debugging